t-lochhead/blog/src/pages/2020-11-10---how-to-make-a-fast-and-clean-blog-fast-with-gatsby/index.md

 ## Why Gatsby?

-[Gatsby](https://www.gatsbyjs.com) describes themsevles as follows:
+[Gatsby](https://www.gatsbyjs.com) describes themselves as follows:

 > Gatsby is a React-based open source framework for creating websites and apps.
 Build anything you can imagine with over 2000 plugins and performance, scalability, and security built-in by default.